torch2424/live-stream-radio/README.md

 ./installDeps.sh
 ````

 Then you probably want to edit your `config.sh` file to provide your Stream key and url (Default URL is for youtube).
+Copy the example, and then edit the final `config.sh`.

 ````
 cp radioFiles/config.example.sh radioFiles/config.sh